jovanneste/jovanneste.github.io/content/about/_index.md

 I am a [Your Profession] based in [Your Location], and I have a passion for [Your Interests or Expertise].
 With [X] years of experience in [Your Field], I have had the opportunity to work on a wide range of projects and challenges.
 {{< /image-text >}}

-#### Education
----
-> University of Glasgow
-> : - Working towards an MSci in Computing Science
-> : - I am predicted to achieve a first-class degree

 #### Experience
 ---